May 13, 2021

 At the mortgage closing, you should compare what’s on the commitment letter with the loan documents you’re signing.
 By doing so, you’ll be able to catch any mistakes prior to signing the closing documents.
 It’s easier to correct errors prior to signing the documents than after closing.

-If you’re thinking of becoming a homeowner get started by checking out our articles on homeowner insurance and mortgage calculators for all the mortgage basics.
+If you’re thinking of becoming a homeowner get started by checking out our articles and mortgage calculators for all the mortgage basics.
 Then, get in touch with one of our mortgage consultants to begin your home buying journey.